TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 You need to submit your MiniJava project with a pull request against branch `assignment5` on GitHub.
 The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.

-The deadline for submissions is October 26th, 23:59.
+The deadline for submissions is November 11th, 23:59.
 {: .notice .notice-warning}

 ### Grading